• Skip to primary navigation

 Notes

-*You can substitute the cherry tomatoes for a can of diced tomatoes, drained of the juice.
+*You can substitute the cherry tomatoes for other chopped tomatoes or a can of diced tomatoes, drained of the juice.

 *You don't have to peel the squash and zucchini unless you prefer to.
 The skin is fairly thin and will soften as it cooks.

-*Any leftover pork will stay fresh tightly wrapped up to 3 days in the refrigerator.
+*Any leftover pork will stay fresh in an airtight container up to 3 days in the refrigerator.

 *If you double the recipe and want to freeze any leftovers, the pork will freeze well up to 3 months.
-Save some of the cooked liquids in the same container with the pork to reheat together after defrosted.
+For best results, save some of the cooked liquids in the same container with the pork to reheat together after defrosted.
 I don't recommend freezing the squash, it will be too mushy when defrosted.

 * I used a bit of Monk fruit for the sugar just to save a few carbs.